 Root Cause #2: Food Sensitivities

-Some of us with Hashimoto’s may also react to dairy, soy, eggs, nuts, seeds, nightshades, and many other foods.
-In my survey of over 2000 individuals with Hashimoto’s, 58 percent of responders said they react to gluten, 45 percent said they react to dairy, and 28 percent reported reacting to soy.
+Some of us with Hashimoto’s may also react to soy, eggs, nuts, seeds, nightshades, and many other foods.
+In my survey of over 2000 individuals with Hashimoto’s, 58 percent of responders said they believed that they react to gluten, 45 percent said they react to dairy, and 28 percent reported reacting to soy.

 Food sensitivities differ from allergies in that they activate separate branches of the immune system.
 While food allergies are generated by the IgE branch of the immune system, food sensitivities are generated by the IgG, IgA, and IgM branches, and reactions do not appear immediately.